RescueSocial/Cases_Film_Music_Arts_Hollywood/README.md

 # Cases Film, Music, Arts, Hollywood
 515 Cases in Film, Music, Arts, Hollywood - Analysis to Support Legislative Improvements and Services<br>
 We're the first to provide comprehensive case analysis for the **artistic/creative** category that is accessible and designed to help people create meaningful change.
-Creative professionals have long been an underserved community, facing unique vulnerabilities and limited access to traditional support systems that other professions typically enjoy.
+Creatives have long been an underserved community, facing unique vulnerabilities and limited access to traditional support systems that others typically enjoy.
 - Cases Overview: 416 Hollywood Cases in "All Cases Database" and 99 Control Group Cases in "Control Group Cases"

 **Empowering Artists in Creative Communities**<br>